Sport in Portugal - and other leisure activities

-The atmosphere at football matches in Portugal is friendly, and they cost less than the high prices in the UK
+The atmosphere at football matches in Portugal is friendly, and attending costs far less than it does in the UK.

-If you fancy watching some live action, the atmosphere at football matches in Portugal is friendly, and they cost less than the high prices in the UK, for example.
-In the Algarve, there is only one local team to watch and support – Olhanense – who are in the first division.
+If you fancy watching some live action, the atmosphere at football matches in Portugal is friendly, and attending costs far less than it does in the UK.
+In the Algarve, locals tend to watch and support Olhãnense, who are in the first division.

 Coastal leisure pursuits

-With coastal areas of Portugal the most popular with homeowners and holidaymakers alike, any sports and pastimes that involve the sea are available and are another part of leading an active life in Portugal.
+Any and every sport and pastime that involves the sea is easily available in Portugal.
+Many people specifically choose to live somewhere with easy access to the extensive Atlantic coat.
 As you would expect, fishing and sailing are popular.
-Other watersports, such as windsurfing, water skiing, surfing and jet skiing, are also readily available on the coast.
+Other watersports, such as windsurfing, water skiing, surfing and jet skiing are also readily available on the Portuguese coast.

 Fitness and quality of life

-Portugal is known for the quality of life the country offers, and it’s easy to stay fit here, with hiking and cycling trails galore, a wide variety of sports, and good quality, local facilities for gyms, swimming pools and fitness classes, such as yoga or dancing, are all easy to find, and often cost less than they would elsewhere in Europe.
+Portugal is known for the quality of life the country offers.
+It’s easy to stay fit in Portugal, with hiking and cycling trails galore, a wide variety of sports, and good quality local facilities.
+Gyms, swimming pools and fitness classes, such as yoga or dancing, are all easy to find, and often cost less than they would elsewhere in Europe.

 An impressive literary heritage

-Part of its rich historical and cultural heritage, Portugal has a world-renowned literary legacy, for example, national authors of which the country is very proud, such José Saramago and Fernando Pessoa.
-High profile authors enjoy the same status as sports personalities and musicians in Portugal.
+Portugal has a world-renowned literary legacy as part of its rich historical and cultural heritage.
+There are national authors of which the country is very proud, such as Nobel-prize-winner José Saramago and Fernando Pessoa.
+High profile authors enjoy the same kind of status as sports personalities and musicians in Portugal.